rbroggi/btcnode/readme.md

   recycle_svc                   recycle a service taking into account docker-compose.base.yaml configuration changes as well as service specific configuration changes (torrc, bitcoin.conf, etc) restart_svc                   restarts a service.
-This will only refresh service-specific configurations (torrc, bitcoin.conf), and not docker-compose.base.yaml updates. rotate_btc_user_credentials   rotates the credentials of the user configured to have access to bitcoind RPC APIs. generate_service_spec         generates the 'bitcoind.service' systemd specs replacing some environment parameters (project folder and user) help                          prints this help message.
+This will only refresh service-specific configurations (torrc, bitcoin.conf), and not docker-compose.base.yaml updates. rotate_btc_user_credentials   rotates the credentials of the user configured to have access to bitcoind RPC APIs. generate_service_spec         generates the 'bitcoind.service' systemd specs replacing some environment parameters (project folder and user). help                          prints this help message.
 ```

 you would typically:

 1. start by modifying your `bitcoin/bitcoin.template.conf`, then run the `make generate_bitcoind_conf BTC_USER=<your_btc_rpc_user>`.
-2. `make up` -> this starts your btc node along with tor
+2. `make up_<remote_access_method>` -> this starts your btc node using the desired remote access method.
+If you choose `vpn` or `all` you will
+have to configure an [emphemeral auth key](https://tailscale.com/kb/1085/auth-keys/).
 3. If all goes well you can use `make generate_service_spec` to generate a
   [systemd service spec](https://www.freedesktop.org/software/systemd/man/systemd.service.html)
 4. If you are satisfied with the systemd service specs you can